Fall 2021

 “Boys Camp-out” by N&J

-Whistler, BC (Oct 08/2021) – Originally the plan was for N&J (and Jesse) to join fellow Westfalia friends Chris & Olivier (C&O) for a week traveling in the in BC’s Cariboo.
+Whistler, BC (Oct 08/2021) – Originally the plan was for N&J (and Jesse) to join fellow Westfalia friends Chris & Olivier (C&O) for a week traveling in BC’s Cariboo region.
 But plans changed after N’s mom who is waiting for a hip operation needed some TLC, this of course was best provided at N&J’s Whistler home.
-So after much insistence from N… it was decided that J & Jesse would set out on their own first ever (after N replenished Hobbes’ food cache) …all ‘Boys Camp-out’ excursion!!!
+So after much insistence from N …it was decided that J & Jesse would set out on their own first ever (after N replenished Hobbes’ food cache) …all ‘Boys Camp-out’ excursion!!!
 (Ok, Chris has been declared an ‘honourary boy’ for just this outing only) 😉

 Leaving Whistler with an empty seat was difficult for both, Jesse looking over N’s usual place in Hobbes, wondering where his mom was (Meeeeoooow!!!).
 The weather initially was sunny & warm, a good day to traverse over the Duffey Lake route north to Lillooet, punctuated by J remembering his meds are still at home 🙁 luckily discovering this momentary lapse ‘sooner than later’ (N met them halfway to Pemberton to fill that need).